jdmonin/JSettlers2/doc/Readme.developer.md

            java -cp $CLASSPATH:JSettlers.jar soc.robot.protobuf.DummyProtoClient localhost PRO

      - This sample client connects like a bot but can't participate in games at this point.

+### SOCServer Web Server for HTML5: Protobuf as JSON over websockets

-- To run JSettlersServer under Jetty or Tomcat to use protobuf as JSON over websockets, you will need to build `socserver.war` and copy related runtime JARs.
+To run JSettlersServer under Jetty or Tomcat to use protobuf as JSON over websockets, you will need to build `socserver.war` and copy related runtime JARs.

-  Details for Jetty 9.2:
+#### Details for Jetty 9.2:

 - Run `gradle war` to build socserver.war, which includes JSettlersServer.jar but not its runtime-dependency JARs
 - Copy `build/libs/socserver.war` to $JETTY_HOME/webapps/
 - Copy the runtime JARs to $JETTY_HOME/lib/ext/
   gson-2.7.jar, guava-19.0.jar, protobuf-java-3.4.0.jar, protobuf-java-util-3.4.0.jar
 - To run with those libs, start jetty with a command like: `java -jar $JETTY_HOME/start.jar --module=ext`
 - The server listens on endpoint path `/socserver/apisock` for JSON over websockets, port `4000` for Protobuf, and port `8880` for the classic SOCMessage protocol
 - At startup the server prints its random robot cookie to the Jetty log, for bot development and testing
 - Example Message.FromServer as JSON:

        { "vers": { "versNum": 3000, "versStr": "3.0.00", "versBuild": "JX20171123", "srvFeats": ";ch;" } }

+### Protobuf Interop with Other Languages

-- For interop with other languages, see the python sample protobuf client `DummyProtoClient`.
+For interop with other languages, see the **python** sample protobuf client `DummyProtoClient`.

 - The gradle build creates protobuf python classes under `/generated/src/proto/main/python` alongside the java ones; those should work with python 2 or 3.
 - Like the java `DummyProtoClient`, this sample python client connects like a bot but can't join games.
   It includes functions to implement `Message.writeDelimitedTo` and `Message.parseDelimitedFrom` since those are included only with protobuf's java runtime, not other languages.
 - The sample client is written in Python 3.
 - To install the protobuf python runtime, run:
   `pip3 install protobuf`
 - DummyProtoClient was tested with python protobuf runtime v3.4.0.
 To print your installed runtime version, run:
   `python3 -c "import google.protobuf; print(google.protobuf.__version__)"`
 - To run DummyProtoClient, your `PYTHONPATH` must include the `/generated/src/proto/main/python` and `/src/main/python` subdirectories witin the repo.
 If your shell supports environment variables, from the repo's top-level directory you could run DummyProtoClient like:

       export PYTHONPATH=${PYTHONPATH}:$PWD/generated/src/proto/main/python:$PWD/src/main/python

       src/main/python/soc/robot/dummy_proto_client.py localhost PRO

 ## To configure a sqlite database for testing